Email is considered as one of the worst time-wasters.

 While there are literally hundreds to choose from, here are 10 you might want to look into:

 Helps you send large-sized attachments and save space in your inbox on top of Google Drive.

 Helps you schedule emails to be sent at a later time and easily receive follow ups.

 Helps you read, respond to, and archive your emails even without internet connection.

 Helps you hide your inbox to prevent getting distracted.

 Helps you protect your privacy by blocking email tracking.

-Helps you see a list of all your subscriptions so you can choose to unsubscribe or not.
+I can no longer recommend this service because Unroll.Me has been reportedly selling user data to companies they've unsubscribed from.
+(Helps you see a list of all your subscriptions so you can choose to unsubscribe or not).